PHOENIXCONTACT/MORYX-Framework/docs/tutorials/HowToBuildADriver.md

     }
 }
 ````
-If you are implementing a Driver sending messages, [IMessageDriver](xref:Moryx.AbstractionLayer.Drivers.Message.IMessageDriver) is probably the beter choice.
-An `IMessageDriver<TMessage>` is for a specific type of message.
+If you are implementing a Driver that is sending messages, [IMessageDriver](../../src/Moryx.AbstractionLayer/Drivers/Message/IMessageDriver.cs) is probably the beter choice.
+An `IMessageDriver<TMessage>` can be used for a specific type of message.
 It contains several channels, which can represent for example Mqtt-Topics or OPC UA nodes.

 ### The implementation